scoop-group/TiSR/README.md

 This package is currently not registered at the Julia package registry.

-To install the package, run the following in a Julia REPL:
+To get started, install Julia 1.9 and run the following in a Julia REPL:

 ```julia
 import Pkg